Nisha318/Documentation-and-Reporting/Conduct an Internal Security Audit/Communication to Stakeholders.md

 Scope:
-●	The following systems are in scope: accounting, end point detection, firewalls, intrusion detection system, SIEM tool.
+●	The following systems are in scope: accounting, endpoint detection, firewalls, intrusion detection system, SIEM tool.
 The systems will be evaluated for:
 ○	Current user permissions
 ○	Current implemented controls
 ○	Current procedures and protocols